-In the treatment period, the subjects were treated once daily with either SCH 697243 (Timothy grass allergy immunotherapy tablet [grass AIT] or placebo for approximately 16 weeks prior to the GPS and during the GPS.
+In the treatment period, the subjects were treated once daily with either SCH 697243 (Timothy grass allergy immunotherapy tablet [grass AIT]) or placebo for approximately 16 weeks prior to the GPS and during the GPS.
 At the Randomization Visit (Visit 2-1), subjects were supplied with self-injectable epinephrine together with instructions on how and when to use it.
 Open-label rescue medications for the rhinoconjunctivitis and asthma symptoms were to be provided.
 Subjects were to visit the study site for at least 9 visits: Screening (2 visits), Randomization (3 visits), Off-season, Pre-season, On-season, and End-of-season Visits, and at Unscheduled Visits as appropriate.
 The first three consecutive daily doses of IMP were administered at the study site, and the subjects were monitored at the site for 30 minutes following dosing.
-Subsequent administration of IMP was done once daily at home at approximately the same time each day.
-A telephone contact between the investigator/designee and the subject occurred once daily for the first 4 days of at-home administration of IMP to monitor adverse events (AEs) and once approximately 1 week after the End-of-season Visit.
-Additional Off-season Visits were scheduled depending on the timing of the Randomization Visit (Visit 2-1) in relation to the anticipated start of the GPS.
+Subsequent administration of IMP was done once daily at home at a time of the day that would allow the parent/guardian to monitor the subject for adverse events (AEs) following dosing.
+A telephone contact between the investigator/designee and the parent/guardian occurred daily for the first 4 days of at-home administration of IMP to monitor AEs and once approximately 1 week after the End-of-season Visit.
+Additional Off-season Visits were scheduled depending on the timing of the Randomization Visit (2-1) in relation to the anticipated start of the GPS.